groupvine/gv-doc/3-send/1-sendOnline.md

 * A Template is set up as a starting point for new emails that are sent often, e.g. weekly newsletters.
 The templates on this tab have been saved either in the current group or in a parent group.

 * Published emails have been sent to its recipients and are published to the group's Email Feed.
+Click [here](/3-send/5-resend.md?[LINK-QARGS-DOC]#gv-2members-5resend) for details on resending a published email.

+<span id="gv-3send-1sendOnline-customize"></span>
+### Unique features to customize your email

-Once you've selected your starting point, consider including these unique features to customize your email:
+Consider including these unique features from the email editor to customize your email:

 * Personalize your email by selecting an attribute from the **Pers…** menu (short for Personalization) in the email editor.
 Added to your email and representing the attribute, is a placeholder which will be translated to the recipient's value in their received email.